 Ready to launch a new career or upskill in your current profession?

 WakeWorks®Propel is a training initiative to assist residents with job transition and economic recovery.

-Established by the Governor’s Emergency Education Relief (GEER) Fund, Propel offers scholarship awards of up to $750 for accelerated non-degree Workforce Continuing Education courses leading to industry-recognized or state credentials for high-demand jobs in five career fields.
-Most of the courses can be completed in 3 to 6 months.
+Established by the Governor’s Emergency Education Relief (GEER) Fund, Propel offers scholarships of up to $750 for accelerated, non-degree Workforce Continuing Education courses leading to industry-recognized or state credentials for high-demand jobs in five career fields.
+Most of the courses can be completed in three to six months.

 The awards are based on student need and cover the cost of registration, fees, books, course-specific supplies and credentialing exams.